 Changeover from intravenous to oral therapy

 As soon as an adequate response has been obtained, oral therapy should be initiated concomitantly at the usual loading dose (i.e. 200mg three times a day).
 Amiodarone hydrochloride should then be phased out gradually.

-The safety and efficacy of amiodarone in children has not been established.
+The safety and efficacy of amiodarone in children and adolescents has not been established.
 Currently available data are described in sections 5.1 and 5.2.
-Due to the presence of benzyl alcohol, intravenous amiodarone is contraindicated in neonates, infants and children up to 3 years old.
+Due to the presence of benzyl alcohol, intravenous Amiodarone Hydrochloride 50 mg/ml Concentrate for Solution for Injection/Infusion is contraindicated in neonates (see section 4.3) and should be used with caution in infants and children up to 3 years old (see section 4.4).

 As with all patients it is important that the minimum effective dose is used.
 Whilst there is no evidence that dosage requirements are different for this group of patients they may be more susceptible to bradycardia and conduction defects if too high a dose is employed.
 Particular attention should be paid to monitoring thyroid function (see sections 4.3, 4.4 and 4.8).

 The recommended dose for ventricular fibrillations/pulseless ventricular tachycardia resistant to defibrillation is 300 mg (or 5 mg/kg body-weight) diluted in 20 ml glucose 5% and rapidly injected.
 An additional 150 mg (or 2.5 mg/kg body-weight) IV dose may be considered if ventricular fibrillation persists.

 See section 6.2 for information on incompatibilities.

 Although no dosage adjustment for patients with renal or hepatic abnormalities has been defined during chronic treatment with oral amiodarone, close clinical monitoring is prudent for elderly patients e.g. in an intensive care unit.